 Strike a balance

 The occasional dip into some salted crisps, olives or smoked salmon isn't going to harm you as the body monitors salt levels and excretes excess in our urine.
-Use salt judicially, reducing the amount in your diet progressively so you learn to live with less.
+Reduce the amount of salt in your diet progressively so you learn to live with less.

 Reduced salt alternatives